dnkilic/dnkilic.github.io/projects.md

 **Note: This is my career record regarding to Google Play installations (100,000+)**

 ## Endzone
-Android application for US parole officers which is map enabled and users are able to perform some actions about paroles.
+Map enabled android application to manage incidents at prisons, schools or other public spaces.
+I took part regarding the module related to US parole officers.
 I was working this project to improve its quality.

 | ------------- |:-------------:|
 | Platform and Technologies   | Android, Google Map, Push to Talk, Chat, WebRTC |